-The Group's capital adequacy ratio insignificantly increased in 2015 due to the Group's risk weighted assets decrease, but still remained significantly higher than the minimum required capital adequacy ratio (Core Tier I) of 8% over the risk weighted assets.
+The Bank's capital adequacy ratio increased in 2015 due to the Bank's risk weighted assets decrease, remained significantly higher than the minimum required capital adequacy ratio (Core Tier I) of 8% over the risk weighted assets.

 6. Fair value of financial assets and liabilities